Connecting to Messaging and Voice Channels

 localhost is not open to the internet.

 To make a port on your local machine publicly available on the internet, you can use ngrok.
+Alternatively, see this list tracking and comparing other tunneling solutions.

 After installing ngrok, run: